AceArcher02/CPP-Roadmap/README.md

 # ⚙️ AceArcher: The C++ Engine Room

-"C++: Where you have to build the hammer before you can hit the nail."-Every dev, eventually
+> "C++: Where you have to build the hammer before you can hit the nail."-*Every dev, eventually*

 Welcome.
 While Python is my magic wand, C++ is my power tool.
 This is where I come to build things that are fast, efficient, and slightly intimidating.